This short project will demonstrate how to use Git to manage and track your project folders.

 git commit -m "Add README.md"and then type

 git statusonce more.
-The output should now say, “nothing to commit”, indicating that your changes have been committed.
+The output should now say, “nothing to commit, working tree clean”, indicating that your changes have been committed.

 git logand look at the output.
 You should see an entry for your “Add README.md” commit.
 You will also see details on the author who made the commit and the date and time for when the commit was made.